ibm-cloud-docs/openshift/openshift-storage-update-vpc.md

 	```
 	{: screen}

-1. Wait until draining finishes, then complete the following steps to replace the worker node.
+1. Wait until draining finishes, then complete the following steps to update the worker node.

-## Replace the worker node
+## Update the worker node
 {: #upgrade-worker-node-vpc}
 {: step}